manoa-snackbox/manoa-snackbox.github.io/README.md

 # uhvending.github.io
-homepage for the UH vending app
+Homepage for the UH vending app.